Samsung wants to be the TV for gamers — so it's making games made for TVs

 In that same testing phase, I got to try out Samsung’s game controller, the Replay Wireless Controller, which adds further proof of its deep connection with gaming and where it sees itself in the space — and that's as a fellow player.
 Although my time with all of this was short in the initial tests of the QN900D, I did get to experience the Gaming Hub a bit further in my review of the Samsung Q80C QLED TV, and it showed me just how important cloud gaming is to Samsung, which was only further reinforced following my conversation with Mike Lucero.

-With a title like head of product development for gaming at a company like Samsung — a firm that doesn’t exactly make video game consoles or have much of a role in the video game industry beyond maybe the best Samsung phones lineup — you’re left wondering what exactly Lucero’s role entails at the company.
+With a title like head of product management for gaming at a company like Samsung — a firm that doesn’t exactly make video game consoles or have much of a role in the video game industry beyond maybe the best Samsung phones lineup — you’re left wondering what exactly Lucero’s role entails at the company.
 It’s written entirely in the Gaming Hub, a place that extends well beyond Samsung’s TVs, even though that's the best place to experience them.

 “Since its launch in 2022 as the first smart TV platform for game streaming, Samsung Gaming Hub now provides access to more than 3,000 games from our world-class game streaming partners, including Xbox Game Pass, NVIDIA GeForce Now, Amazon Luna, and more," Lucero said.
 "Samsung Gaming Hub is transforming how players discover and play without having to deal with the barriers that come with dedicated hardware and closed ecosystems."